RetroDevDaemon/msx2tools/README.md

 The color data is included as bytes above the sprite mask data so an entire set can be loaded into MSX2 memory all in one go.

-(Note that as of v1.0 the exporter will export all 32 masks and color data.
-You'll have to cherry pick them if you only want to include some of them.)
+(The exporter will only export tiles/masks that are NOT empty.)

 To export the universal palette, use the **Export z80 palette data...** option.
 As above, it will export assembler data byte format in sequence to be loaded into register #16.